unixorn/arm-toolkit/README.md

 # arm-toolkit

-Some scripts I like to have on my ARM cluster nodes
+Some scripts I like to have on my basement ARM cluster nodes that aren't available via `apt`.
+I don't particularly want to install `npm` or its ilk on my k8s nodes, but I do want to have a pleasant userspace experience.

+Licenses for the scripts here can be found in their original source.

 ## What's in it